merveillerose/Projet-Commande-Robot-par-gestes/README.md

 Suggested tidy layout before pushing:
 - Keep only the STM32F407 project in the root (or move it to `firmware/robotvf/`).
-- Keep only one copy of the N6 demo (likely `third_party/x-cube-n6-ai-hand-landmarks/`) and delete the duplicate folder when ready.
+- Keep only one copy of the N6 demo (now `third_party/x-cube-n6-ai-hand-landmarks/`).
 - Put any reports (for example your PDF) into `docs/`.
 - Store project photos or diagrams in `docs/media/`.